 Here is flat water speed data with a clean bottom and prop:

 The difference in weight between the Yanmar and Volvo required a ballast change .
 The relocation of 100 of the 200 ft of anchor chain to the laz helped.
 There is plenty of room for an ingot or two of lead in the engine room.

-Of course there will be days when trying to bash into a head wind and sea you wish you had more horses but try to remember you are a sailboat.
+Of course there will be days when trying to bash into a head wind and sea you wish you had more horses but keep telling yourself this is a sailboat.